syncfusion-content/winui-docs/winui/Masked-TextBox/Error-Types.md

 # Critical:

-The `Critical` Error Type for urgent issues that require immediate action.
+The `Critical` error type for urgent issues that require immediate action.

 {% tabs %}
 {% highlight xaml %}